 - Make sure your child’s room is quiet, dimly lit and neither too hot nor too cold.

-- Before leaving the room, check that your child has everything she needs for sleep, like her favourite cuddly toy or blanket.
-Remind her to stay quietly in bed.
+- Before leaving the room, check that your child has everything they need for sleep, like a favourite cuddly toy or blanket.
+Remind your child to stay quietly in bed.

-- If you want to establish a routine that doesn’t involve going in to your child each time he calls out, try to be consistent and respond only if you think he really needs something.
+- If you want to establish a routine that doesn’t involve going in to your child each time your child calls out, try to be consistent and respond only if you think they really need something.

-- If your child gets out of bed, calmly ask her to go back to bed.
+- If your child gets out of bed, calmly ask them to go back to bed.
 Say that you’re just in the other room.
-Repeat this firmly and quietly over and over until your child doesn’t get up again.
+Repeat this firmly and quietly until your child doesn’t get up again.

-Even if your child uses the toilet or potty during the day, he might still wet at night.
+Even if your child uses the toilet or potty during the day, they might still wet at night.

-Putting a night-light on and a potty in your child’s room might prompt your child to wee there during the night.
-Let your child know that you’ll help if she needs it.
+Using a night-light and putting a potty in your child’s room might prompt your child to wee there during the night.
+Let your child know that you’ll help if they need it.
 You can also get night-time nappies or pull-ups for older children.

-Children with autism spectrum disorder (ASD) can have trouble getting to sleep and staying asleep, just like other children.
-But they can also have different or more severe sleep problems like sleeping at irregular times, sleeping less than expected for their age, getting up in the night or being very sleepy in the day.
+Autistic children can have trouble getting to sleep and staying asleep, just like other children.
+But they can also have different or more severe sleep problems, like sleeping at irregular times, sleeping less than expected for their age, getting up in the night or being very sleepy in the day.